josh92708/nlp_lab/README.md

 #### Objectives

 Solve all tasks (NER, REL, SUM) in both languanges (English, Chinese) with both prompting methods (instruction prompting, in-context learning).
-- The English prompts is already there; you only need to get output results.
+> The English prompts is already there; you only need to get output results.
+And create your own Chinese prompts.

-#### Submission
+> If you have question about Chinese prompts, please contact TA.

-- Your prompt files.
+#### Scoring
-- Your output results.
+One task in one language: 5 point.
-- (Lab 1.1 constitutes ~20% of the labs.)
+3 tasks in 2 languages: 30 point.

 ### Lab 1.2.
 Solve new tasks